rizayilmaz98/wind-turbine-control-panel/README.md

-# Wind Turbine Control for Arduino
+# Wind Turbine Control Panel with Arduino UNO
 "Controllable Wind Turbine" with the project name of the system that monitors and controls the voltage, current and power of a non-industrial, individual (household) wind turbine and can rotate on a horizontal axis according to the wind direction.

 ## System Introduction